cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## Oblivious Pseudorandom Function {#deps-oprf}

-An Oblivious Pseudorandom Function (OPRF) is a two-party protocol between client and server for computing a PRF such that the server does not learn anything about the client's input.
+An Oblivious Pseudorandom Function (OPRF) is a two-party protocol between client and server for computing a PRF such that the client learns the PRF output and neither party learns the input of the other.
 This specification uses the the OPRF defined in {{!I-D.irtf-cfrg-voprf}}, Version -07, with the following API and parameters:

 - Blind(x): Convert input `x` into an element of the OPRF group, randomize it